Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: The scattering diagram

-We define $S_{k+1}(\fD)$ as being the set of the following rays: \begin{itemize} \item The ingoing rays of $\fD$, which are also the ingoing rays of $S_k(\fD)$ by induction hypothesis. \item The outgoing rays of $S_k(\fD)$. \item For every $m \in M^{(k+1)}$, the outgoing ray
+We define $S_{k+1}(\fD)$ as being the set of the following rays: \begin{itemize} \item[(i)] The ingoing rays of $\fD$, which are also the ingoing rays of $S_k(\fD)$ by induction hypothesis. \item[(ii)] The outgoing rays of $S_k(\fD)$. \item[(iii)] For every $m \in M^{(k+1)}$, the outgoing ray

 \end{itemize}